hazelgrove/environment/readme.md

 ## Build instructions
 To set up, follow the following steps:
 1. Set up [run-logger](https://run-logger.readthedocs.io/en/latest/index.html).
 2. Configure your `.env` file so that the environment variable `GRAPHQL_ENDPOINT` is the server you have set up.
+Start `direnv` by running `direnv allow`.
 ```
 GRAPHQL_ENDPOINT=server.com:1200/v1/graphql
 ```